Diarrhea in dogs: causes, symptoms and treatment options

 If desired, you can add some cooked rice to make the meal more filling.

-Recipe 2: Yogurt with zeolite
+Recipe 2: Yogurt with Zeolite

 Ingredients:

-2 tablespoons unsweetened natural yogurt (low-fat)
+2 tablespoons of unsweetened natural yogurt (low-fat)

-1 teaspoon of zeolite (powdered)
+1 teaspoon of zeolite (in powder form)

 Preparation:

-1. Preparation of the yogurt:
+1. Preparing the yogurt:

 2. Mixing the zeolite: